AbuseIO/abuseio-ansible/README.md

 - OS/Application hardening with Lunis validation

 # Changes
-- Instead of a postfix configuration pipe to AbuseIO, it is in Ansible for testing purposes a pipe alias via script.
-This is more secure as it does not require root privileges.
 - Due to automation, the apache/postfix configurations are slightly different.

 # TODO